-How the researcher defines the pricing sub-function $f(\cdot)$ plays a fundamental role in determining both demand elasticity and curvature.
 A common empirical sub-function is simply the linear function of outside good spending, i.e., $f{ij}(y_i, p_j) = \alpha_i^(y_i - p_j)$, resulting in quasi-linear demand.
-For a given elasticity, the curvature is now driven by heterogeneity in the idiosyncratic price sensitivity α_i^ .
+The curvature is now driven by heterogeneity in the idiosyncratic price sensitivity α_i^ for a given elasticity.
 We consider this case in Section 4.
 Alternatively, the researcher could impose a non-linear sub-function (Griffith, Nesheim and O'Connell, 2018), with different implications for curvature and pass-through, which we discuss in Section 5.

-While we illustrate graphically the manifold properties for the monopoly case in the following sections, it is important to note that the above demand manifold definition extends to multi-product oligopoly settings by including both direct own-price effects and indirect cross-price effects through the dependence of choice probabilities in Equation (8) on the vector of all prices p.
+We illustrate graphically how choices of taste heterogeneity $\{\sigma{ij}^2, sk{ij}\}$ and the pricing sub-function $f(\cdot)$ impact the shape of the demand manifold using this monopoly model as a simple example.
+The above demand manifold definition and insights, however, extend to multi-product oligopoly settings by including both direct own-price effects and indirect cross-price effects through the dependence of choice probabilities in Equation (8) on the vector of all prices p.
 Equation (12) is thus the manifold of residual demand for product j.
 How the introduction of competition affects the link between curvature and pass-through in practice depends on the specific substitution effects across products.
-We return to this issue in Section 6.3.
+We return to this issue in Section 6.